Training Tip 1 – Selecting The Right Litter Box

 Line the box with shredded newspaper, hay, recycled-paper pulp and other rabbit-friendly litter/bedding.
 Avoid clay litter because it can be toxic to rabbits.
 Cedar shavings, corncob and walnut shells are also not recommended for rabbits.

-Rabbit Litter Training Tip 3 – Observe Rabbit’s Preferences
+Training Tip 3 – Observing Your Rabbit’s Preferences

 A rabbit often has a preference for a specific spot to defecate, such as a corner of its cage/pen.
 Watch your rabbit to see where it prefers to go, and put a litter box there.
 If your rabbit uses more than one spot, use more than one litter box.